 I have just finished knitting myself a sweater and it was so easy so this post is how to knit a sweater that is so easy that beginners can do it.
 All you need to know how to do is plain and purl stitch.

-At the end, you will need to finish the sweater off with some crochet.
-I just looked up on the net how to do it and it was pretty simple to pick up.
+When you are done knitting your sweater, you will need to finish the sweater off with some crochet.
+There are so many teach yourself video’s on YouTube, so I just looked up how to do it and it was pretty simple to pick up.
 The other option is to ask someone who knows how to crochet to show you or to do it for you.
-That part is quick – about 2 hours work.
+That part is quick – about 2 hours of work.

 How To Knit A Sweater For Beginners